-Keynote presentation, session Material:
+Keynote presentation, session

-Keynote Session A

-Session B

-Session C

-Keynote presentation

-The conference begins with a keynote presentation on the types of stem cell.
-Initially, the students individually develop an overview of stem cell types.
-A keynote speaker then presents their overview.
+Tasks:

 30 minutes

 Individual work Keynote exercise sheet Keynote material sheet

 Session

 Three groups of students each develop a session topic and think about which questions the visitors might ask in their session.
 They specify a session speaker to introduce the topic.
 Questions from session visitors are answered jointly by the group.

 The session topics can be introduced and discussed in sequence.
 Or the groups may send their own participants to other groups to ask questions.
 In this case, all topics may run simultaneously.

-60 minutes
+▶ 60 minutes

-Group work

-Session exercise sheet Session A material sheet Session B material sheet Session C material sheet
+Group work Session exercise sheet Session A material sheet Session B material sheet Session C material sheet

 Outlook

 "Our conference continues.
 In the next module, we look at the opportunities and limitations of stem cell research and explore the ethical pros and cons in panels."

 Keynote presentation Keynote presentations are important talks launching large conferences.
 They are delivered by particularly recognized scientists.
 A keynote presentation deals with the central conference topics.
 TASK Develop an overview of stem cell types.
 Present your overview as a keynote presentation OBJECTIVE The differences between the stem cell types should be clear in your overview at a glance.
 The overview serves as the basis for a keynote presentation.
-TIP For example, you could create a table or a diagram.
-First decide on categories to sort by.
-Examples of categories:

-Select one or more, or define your own categories:
+For example, you could create a table or a diagram.
+First decide on categories to TIP sort by.
+Examples of categories: Select one or more, or define your own categories: POTENTIAL NATURAL PLURIPOTENT SPECIAL FEATURE DIFFERENTIATION OPTIONS MULTIPOTENT TOTIPOTENT TIME ARTIFICIAL

-NATURAL POTENTIAL PLURIPOTENT

-MULTIPOTENT DIFFERENTIATION OPTIONS

-ARTIFICIAL

-TIME

-TOTIPOTENT

 Understanding Stem Cells - The Conference - 1 Basics

 Session Task